 Should you see a doctor when you return?

-home.
-Also, if you get sick with a fever or severe flu-like illness for up to
+- You were sick with a fever or severe flu-like illness while traveling.

 Frequently Asked Questions